ChadAPSheridan/QuestLogCollapse/README.md

 4. Check that the specific sections you want collapsed are enabled for that instance type
 5. Enable debug mode to see what's happening: `/qlc debug`
 6. Try manually toggling: `/qlc collapse` or `/qlc expand`

+### Combat Operations Not Working
+1. Check if combat instance type is enabled: `/qlc config`
+2. Verify you're outside of instances (combat settings ignored in dungeons/raids)
+3. Check combat queue status: `/qlc status`
+4. Enable debug mode to see combat queue operations: `/qlc debug`
+5. Try manual commands to test: `/qlc collapse` during combat

+### Addon Taint Issues
+1. The addon now uses a combat queue system to prevent taint
+2. If you see "ADDON_ACTION_BLOCKED" errors, ensure you're using the latest version
+3. Operations during combat are queued and applied safely when combat ends
+4. Use `/qlc expand` during combat to cancel problematic queued operations

 ### Addon Not Loading
 1. Ensure files are in the correct directory